gaiverstyle/hackintosh_R5-3600G-RX6700XT/README.md

 SMBIOS: iMAC 20,1

 > [!IMPORTANT]
->You have to generate new serial number, UUID and ROM to use it with apple account!!
+>You have to generate new serial number, UUID and ROM to use it with apple account